 Limiting your search:

-Click on the tabs below the search bar to filter you search by content (e.g. videos, news, images, etc).
+After conducting a search, click on the tabs below the search bar to filter your search by content (e.g. shopping, maps, news, images, etc).
 Click "more" for additional content.

 "Settings" allows you to change the language Google uses, to go to an Advanced Search screen, view your search history, and get search help.

 "Tools" allows you to limit by time .
 At the bottom of the page, Google provides and "Advanced Search" which has additional utilities.